 The Cal Poly Physics department joined the American Physical Society Inclusion, Diversity, and Equity Alliance (APS-IDEA) in 2020.
-This network gives us access to expert resources nationwide, specifically geared towards physics, as well as training in best practices, such as shared governance, and tools for implementing transformative change.
+This network gives us access to expert resources nationwide, specifically geared towards physics, as well as training in best practices, such as shared leadership, and tools for implementing transformative change.
 I currently serve as our team leader, coordinating our work.

 Cal Poly Women in Physics Club: